-- Classified the board; - Adopted supermajority vote requirements to amend the bylaws or charter; or - > Eliminated shareholders' ability to amend bylaws. - 1.18.
-For newly public companies, generally vote against or withhold from directors individually, committee members, or the entire board (except new nominees, who should be considered case-by-case) if, prior to or in connection with the company's public offering, the company or its board adopted bylaw or charter provisions materially adverse to shareholder rights, considering the following factors: - The level of impairment of shareholders' rights caused by the provision; - > The disclosed rationale for adopting the provision; - The ability to change the governance structure in the future (e.g., limitations on shareholders' right to amend the bylaws or charter, or supermajority vote requirements to amend the bylaws or charter); - > The ability of shareholders to hold directors accountable through annual director elections, or whether the company has a classified board structure; and, - A public commitment to put the provision to a shareholder vote within three years of the date of the initial public offering.
+- Classified the board; - Adopted supermajority vote requirements to amend the bylaws or charter; or - > Eliminated shareholders' ability to amend bylaws. - 1.19.
+For newly public companies, generally vote against or withhold from directors individually, committee members, or the entire board (except new nominees, who should be considered case-by-case) if, prior to or in connection with the company's public offering, the company or its board adopted bylaw or charter provisions materially adverse to shareholder rights, or implemented a multi-class capital structure in which the classes have unequal voting rights considering the following factors: - > The level of impairment of shareholders' rights; - The disclosed rationale; - The ability to change the governance structure (e.g., limitations on shareholders' right to amend the bylaws or charter, or supermajority vote requirements to amend the bylaws or charter); - The ability of shareholders to hold directors accountable through annual director elections, or whether the company has a classified board structure; - › Any reasonable sunset provision; and -) Other relevant factors.

-Unless the adverse provision is reversed or submitted to a vote of public shareholders, vote case-by-case on director nominees in subsequent years.
+Unless the adverse provision and/or problematic capital structure is reversed or removed, vote case-by-case on director nominees in subsequent years.